 The Health Equity Data Science Challenge

-Hosted by the Lucy Family Institute for Data & Society and the Berthiaume Institute for Precision Health, the Health Equity Data Challenge is an opportunity for student teams to tackle an interesting, data-driven question related to health equity.
+Hosted by the Lucy Family Institute for Data & Society and the Berthiaume Institute for Precision Health, the Health Equity Data Science Challenge is an opportunity for student teams to tackle an interesting, data-driven question related to health equity.

 Over the course of a month, participants will design a project that utilizes one or two of several provided datasets, with guidance and feedback from a panel of graduate students and faculty.
 The challenge culminates in project presentations to peers, faculty, and industry leaders.